panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 messages; // => ['Hello, Cristina!', 'Hello, Ana!']
 ```

-`map(array, callback)` is a higher order function because it accepts a callback function as an argument, and then inside of its body invokes the callback function: `callback(item)`.
+`map(array, callback)` is a higher-order function because it accepts a callback function as an argument, and then inside of its body invokes the callback function: `callback(item)`.

 ## 2. The synchronous callback

-The way callback functions are used can be divided into 2 categories: synchornous and asynchornous callbacks.
+The way callback functions are used can be divided into 2 categories: synchronous and asynchronous callbacks.

-The synchornous callback is executed during the execution of the higher order function that uses it.
+The synchronous callback is executed during the execution of the higher-order function that uses it.

 For example, recall the `map()` and `greet()` functions.